GraphicalHouse/craftyons/README.md

 ----

 ## Working Notes
-Need to run `chmod 770 craftyons-setup` to get the script to run from the command line
+Run `chmod 770 craftyons-setup` to get the script to run from the command line